johndunaske/The-Binding-of-Cody-Burrows/src/Main/README.md

 # The-Binding-of-Cody-Burrows
-Its a text based game about petilli.....
-Unless your on robotics you won't understand lol
+It's a text based game about Gene....